Football at the 2017 Summer Deaflympics

 Football for both men and women was contested in the 2017 Summer Deaflympics from July 18 to July 30.

-Samsun 19 Mayis Stadium, Bafra Stadium and Carsamba Stadium were selected to host the football matches.
+Canik 19 Mayıs Stadium, Bafra Stadium and Çarşamba Stadium were selected to host the football matches.

 In the Men's category, Turkey defeated Ukraine to claim the gold medal and in the Women's category, Russia defeated Poland to claim the gold medal.

 Men's tournament

 In the Men's category, 16 nations competed in 4 groups.